-Pea, Chickpea and Lentil OIT
+Is OIT for Pea, Chickpea and Lentil Allergy available?

 Pulses such as lentils, chickpeas, and peas have transitioned from health-food niche to mainstream staples in the UK.
 Certain traditional cuisines, such as South Asian cuisines, also commonly contain pulses.
 For parents of children with allergies, navigating this landscape requires a mix of keen label-reading and an understanding of the botanical relationships within the pulse family.